 Forest Publishing’s book, Where do you see yourself in Five Years? is now available.
 It contains my piece ‘Now is not a good time,’ which is more a short piece of non-fiction than a poem per se.

-My poem ‘Farmer’ will be published by Pushing out the Boat in May 2021, and my poem ‘The Pencaitland Hoopoe’ will be published by Wet Grain Journal, Issue 2, in August 2021.
+My poem ‘Farmer’ was be published by Pushing out the Boat in May 2021, and my poem ‘The Pencaitland Hoopoe’ was published by Wet Grain Journal, Issue 2, in August 2021.
 We for Women included my poem ‘Silence’ in an exhibition which toured to Liverpool and Glasgow over 2021 and 2022.
 Three poems were included in the MASS May edition which can be viewed here.

 The second edition of Umbrellas of Edinburgh was published in November 2020.
 My poem inspired by Rosslyn Chapel appears in the book, which can be purchased via this link.

 I submitted to the Poetry Archive’s call out for work inspired by Corona Virus.
 From 378 entries, my poem was one of nine commended by the judges alongside the 20 winning works.
 The entry process was via video!

 After eight years of entering, I won my writing group’s Writer of the Year award.
 There is a picture of the very handsome trophy I get to keep for a year at the top of this page.